nilabja-bhattacharya/nilabja-bhattacharya/README.md

 ### Experience

+#### Oracle IDC, Bangalore - Member of Technical Staff (Nov 2020 - Current)

+Working with OCI team to build cloud database APIs and drivers using C and golang

 #### Samsung R&D Institute, Bangalore - Research Intern (May 2019 - July 2019)

 Improved the performance of automatic speech recognition system when used in noisy environment